 When you draw the bowstring, it rotates the outer pulleys of the cams.
 This in turn rotates the inner pulleys.
 However, since they’re smaller, the inner pulleys move a shorter distance even though they’ve absorbed the same amount of energy.
 In physics, energy is force multiplied by distance, so if there’s less distance for the same energy, that means more force.
 This is stored in the cables of the inner pulleys.

 As you can see, the physics involved in a compound bow is advanced.
 These crossbows are compact, which makes them easier to carry around and store, all while maintaining the power necessary to hunt wild animals.
+In fact, some shoot bolts upwards of 500 feet per second.
 Plus, a side effect of the cam system is decreased noise compared to a recurve crossbow.

 As for downsides, some archers don’t like the compound cam system because of the maintenance required.
 Naturally, more moving parts means a higher likelihood something will break down.
 In general, modern compound crossbows are very reliable, but depending on the cam system, they may need regular synchronization.
 Certain models may also be on the heavier side thanks to the added equipment.

 Bottom Line: Compound crossbows are the standard go-to for crossbow hunting.

 Reverse Draw Crossbows

 Reverse draw crossbows are a relatively new invention.
 As you can guess from the name, the limbs are oriented in the opposite direction from a traditional bow.
 That is to say, they connect in the rear of the crossbow and then curve forward.
 In reality, they aren’t so much turned around as they are turned perpendicular and attached in the back.
 This is possible because the cams are still at the front of the crossbow, even more forward than a normal compound bow.
 That’s where the bowstring attaches.
 When you draw the bowstring, it pulls the limbs inward, storing the energy.